lidofinance/vaults-wrapper/docs/EDGE-STATES.md

   - actors and incentives
   - correction (actions required to restore system from the state)

-### Vault report is stale

-Most operations blocked system-wide.
-The oracle report freshness check fails, preventing deposits, withdrawals, minting, rebalancing, and transfers.
-Only view operations remain available.

-**Conditions**: Time since last `VaultHub.applyVaultReport` exceeds the freshness threshold configured in the system.

-**Expected probability**: Low under normal Lido operations; increases during oracle infrastructure issues or consensus layer problems.

-**Loops**:
-- Wait for oracle report
-  - **Detection**: `_requireFreshVaultReport()` checks fail; operations revert with staleness error; time since last `VaultHub.applyVaultReport` exceeds freshness threshold
-  - **Actors and incentives**: Lido oracle operators (protocol-level responsibility to report regularly); users must wait, cannot accelerate
-  - **Preconditions**: Oracle reporting cycle must complete; typical oracle report frequency defines maximum wait time; no user-level or NO-level mitigation available

 ### User LTV breached RR threshold yet not FRR

 User position is still healthy but has breached the reserve ratio.

 **Implications**:
 - The user cannot mint more stETH/wstETH until burning debt or adding collateral.
-- Risk of getting the user bad dept is increased
+- Risk of getting the user positoin getting unhealthy

 **Conditions**:
 - user has minted stETH shares up to their reserve ratio capacity;
+- TODO

 **Expected probability**: TODO

 **Loops**:
 - User improves their LTV
-  - **Detection**: `remainingMintingCapacitySharesOf(user)` returns zero; mint operations revert with capacity errors
+  - **Detection**: user sees on UI; mint fails
+	  - TODO: implement it in UI
-  - **Actors and incentives**: User (restore minting capacity for additional leverage); liquidators monitor for further deterioration to force rebalance threshold
+  - **Actors and incentives**: to enable minting; to reduce propability of getting unhealthy

 ### User position is unhealthy (FRR threshold breached but yet not bad debt)

-User position breaches force rebalance threshold (`pool_force_rebalance_rr`) making it eligible for permissionless liquidation, but position still has positive equity (`assets_of[user] >= liability_user[user]`).
+User position breaches force rebalance threshold (`pool_force_rebalance_rr`) making it eligible for permissionless force rebalance, but position still has positive equity (`assets_of[user] >= liability_user[user]`).
 User operations (transfer, withdrawal) are blocked until health restored.
 Stocks involved: `liability_user[user]` relative to `assets_of[user]` exceeds force rebalance threshold but remains solvent.

+**Conditions**:
+- general vault underperformance
+-

-**Conditions**: User's collateral-to-debt ratio deteriorates beyond force rebalance threshold due to vault underperformance, stETH price increase, or insufficient collateral management; position becomes liquidatable but not yet undercollateralized.
+User's collateral-to-debt ratio deteriorates beyond force rebalance threshold due to vault underperformance, stETH price increase, or insufficient collateral management; position becomes liquidatable but not yet undercollateralized.

 **Expected probability**: Low under normal operations; increases during vault performance issues or stETH volatility.
 More common than full undercollateralization due to safety buffer between force rebalance threshold and insolvency.